bclary/wpt-controller/README.md

 addresses to be sent error messages.
 * admin_subject - email subject for administrator email messages.
 * admin_loglevel - default loglevel for file based logs.

+##### automatic (optional)

+* jobs - comma delimited list of automatic job names which will be submitted daily.
+These job names are also the names of additional sections in the ini file which describe the job to be submitted.

+##### <job name> (optional, but required if listed in automatic section)

+* email - email address of person to receive user notification emails regarding the job.
+* label - label to be used for the job.
+* build - url for the build or build directory where the build can be downloaded.
+* urls - comma delimited list of urls to be tested in the job.
+* locations - comma delimited list of locations to be tested in the job.
+Note these locations consist of the <machine-name>:<browser>, e.g. bc-win61i32-bldw:Firefox.
+* speeds - comma delimited list of speeds to be tested.
+* runs - integer number of runs each url should be tested.
+* tcpdump - on to collect a tcpdump of the test.
+* video - on to collect a video of the test.
+* datazilla - on to submit the results to datazilla.
+* script - string containing a WebPagetest script.
+* hour - hour of the day to submit the job.

 ##### defaults